Wildhoney/ngCrossfilter/README.md

  $ngc.filterBy('twinCities', ['Beijing', 'Tokyo'], $ngc.filters.inArray('some'));
  ```

+ To invert the `inArray` filter, use the `notInArray` filter with the same parameters.

  **DateTime Filter**

  Allows you to select a date/time range irrespective of the format of the time and/or date &ndash; [Moment.js](http://momentjs.com/) is a requirement to use this filter.